Lornavav/just-keep-spinning/README.md

 * The Footer

     *   The footer is a fixed footer which appears on all 3 pages.
 It contains links to social channels.
-It also contains contact information and a copyright notice.
+When a social media icon is clicked it will launch the website in a new tab It also contains contact information and a copyright notice.

     ![](documentation/images/footer.png)